 “Copy me, I want to travel“ said the virus once it had occupied the OS.
 Another one greeted with a snoddy “Arf arf – gotcha.”
-I imagine serious overbite and a touch of grumpiness.
-Oneliners of attitudes towards life and society, attention-seeking signals of biological existence… John von Neumann had fantasized about self-replicating automats – a biology of tin.
-A preference in naming for wildlife: Trojan horse (originally, “Trojan” used to name the target, not the vehicle), worms … something rather silly began inhabiting your work, thinking nothing of it while trampling anything you saved without taking the necessary precautions.
+Serious overbite and a touch of grumpiness.
+Oneliners of attitudes towards life and society, attention-seeking signals trying to convince of biological existence… John von Neumann had fantasized about self-replicating automats – a biology of tin.
+A preference in naming for wildlife: Trojan horse (originally, “Trojan” used to name the target, not the vehicle), worms … something rather silly began inhabiting your work, thinking nothing of it while devouring anything you worked on without taking the necessary precautions.

 In 1993 about two to three new viruses appeared every day.
-Unemployed programmers from Sofia who didn’t get a visa at the German embassy sent out digital messages-in-a-bottle into the world: “I want to travel”, and they meant it literally.
+Unemployed programmers from Sofia who didn’t get a visa at the German embassy sent out digital messages-in-a-bottle into the world: “I want to travel”, and they meant it.
 One virus a day for Germany: too easy.
-Who has no money has time.
+You’ve got the watches, we have the time.
 And vice versa.
 The first worms (the digital ones) were created in 1982 at Xerox PARC and were supposed to split up and manage computing time across a network.
 Unfortunately due to an error in the code they bred out of control until the entire network collapsed.

 Dark Avenger – hailing from Sofia, again – didn’t just create a few of the most annoying viruses of his time, but also the mutation engine.
 You can’t put a finger on anything anymore.
 Even the most simple viruses change their guise all the time.
 Computing time as well as stuff in memory became valuable enough that those employing them had entered the weapons race against those disrupting the flow.
 Now viruses began moving in an environment that also didn’t welcome them technologically.
 The mutation engine was a symbol of a new direction of thought, maybe hinting at an answer to the central question a new era had posed (and still poses): how does a subject (a piece of information, a unit …) move in a world that’s not deprived of but flooded with information?